 A varied portfolio of assessment activities is central to the Southampton English experience, and one of the ways we ensure the high quality of our graduates.
 It will help to develop your intellectual flexibility both for the study itself and for future work.
-The following assessment tasks are used across our programme:
+The following methods are used currently:

-- · oral presentation

-- · written report on oral presentation
+- · assessment of a written version of an oral presentation

 - · module journals

-- diaries

-- portfolios

-- blogs

-- creative projects (including short stories, extracts from novels, poetry, and scripts)

 - · creative-critical responses involving a combination of imaginative and scholarly writing

+- diary or project record

-- · essays from 1-3000 words
+- essays from 1k to 3k words in length

-- group essays

-- "take-away" examinations/timed essays
+- "take-away" examinations

-- · "closed" examinations using questions of varying formats: essay-type; practical analyses; multiple short, information-based
+• "closed" examinations using questions of varying formats: essay-type; practical analyses; multiple short, information-based.

-- · "closed" examinations whose questions have been pre-released up to 48 hours prior to the exam date
+"closed" examinations whose questions have been pre-released up to 48 hours prior to the exam date

-- dissertation

-- · modules may use student self-assessment and team work as formative means of feedback.
+• Some modules may use student self-assessment and team work, such as group feedback on seminars to a discussion list, as aids to learning (without formally assessing these activities).

-Regulation of Assessment

-Details of the regulation of assessment are available to students on the University Calendar and the assessment requirements for every module are published on the relevant Blackboard sites.